 The whole movie is just an hour and a half SNL sketch.
 I expect Alec Baldwin or Mike Myers looking at the camera by saying “Live from New York, its Saturday night!”

 This movie doesn’t deserve to exist!
 I would describe it as Satan’s kidney stone.
-If the devil was watching this movie, he would’ve had one heck of a painful experience.
-Everyone from around the world, grab your shovels and bury this evil monstrosity next to the Atari E.T. video game.
+If the devil was watching this movie, he would’ve had one heck of a painful experience pushing it out!
+Everyone from around the world, grab your shovels and bury this evil monstrosity next to the Atari E.T. video game!